XOP/css-codeguide/src/md/methodology.md

 You can skip the following chapters and jump right to [file-structure](#structure-of-сsspreprocessor-file), but it is highly advised to go through this path of knowledge.

 ### Basics

+There's more than enough said about BEM, so it's no need to generate duplication.
+One important thing to remember, though: like everything else, BEM is a living system, approach, that deals with architecture issues.
+Since environment evolves, architecture adapts.
+And so does BEM (or other methodology of your choice).
+It has become very natural to see different takes on the same problem using same methodology.

+Taking that into consideration, here is
+**Current state of things**:

 ### Naming principles